Covid-19 Changes at Kintail

 - Campers’ health, safety, and comfort are essential for a memorable camp experience.
 Feather’s, our summer infirmary, is well equipped to provide quality care, with the additional support of local hospitals nearby.

-- A registered nurse or licensed paramedic is always on site and they work closely with staff to ensure camper care, safety and health.
+- During our summer camp sessions, a registered nurse or licensed paramedic is always on site and they work closely with staff to ensure camper care, safety and health.

 - All staff members have training in first aid and hold Standard First Aid Certificates and CPR “C”.